tradingview-pine-seeds/docs/ui.md

 > __Note__
 >
-> Typing symbols in the symbol search box would not show up in the tooltip.
+> EOD symbols will not appear in the symbol search suggestion field.
 > Type the full symbol name and press _Enter_ in order for it to appear on the chart.

 ## Chart

 Use the chart area to work with graphs.
-After you add a symbol via symbol search or Pine Script™, its graph will appear on the Chart.
+After you add a symbol via symbol search or Pine Script™, it will appear on the chart.

 If your data series is one value per day, your data will look something like this.